FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 4: Produce/09-Content Design/09-Working Environment Setup_plan.md

 ### Learning objectives

+- Recognize and use open file formats for producing FAIR learning objects
 - Use a version management system for versioning file contents
-- Recognize and use open file formats for producing FAIR learning objects
-- Use freely accessible software tools for working with the file formats
+- Select freely accessible software tools for working with the file formats
-- Setup an automated publishing workflow for processing any changes made to the learning materials
+- Operate an already created automated publishing workflow for processing any changes made to the learning materials
-- Evaluate the accessibility of learning objects
+- Explain the process of making changes to the learning objects and publishing them as a Git book
-- Categorizing learning repositories
-- Write reusable self-assessment quizes
-- Perform quality assurance check

 ### Plan